fin-cli/handbook/commands/theme/auto-updates/status.md

     +---------------+----------+

     # Get the list of themes that have auto-updates enabled
-    $ wp theme auto-updates status --all --enabled-only --field=name twentysixteen
+    $ fin theme auto-updates status --all --enabled-only --field=name twentysixteen
     twentyseventeen

 ### GLOBAL PARAMETERS

-These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.
+These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how FIN-CLI interacts with WordPress.

 | **Argument**    | **Description**              |
 |:----------------|:-----------------------------|